A Finite-Time Quantum Otto Engine subject to Control Noise and Enhancement Techniques

 A relevant TUR relates the noise- and time-averaged variance in power (a work current), ${\Delta}_P^2/\tau = ( \mathds{E}\left[\langle P^2\rangle\right]-\mathds{E}\left[\langle P \rangle\right]^2)$, to the noise-averaged power, $P_\tau = \mathds{E}[\langle P\rangle]$, and the entropy production rate, $\Dot{\Sigma}$, over a cycle:

-This TUR is derived in accordance with Refs.~\cite{PhysRevE.103.L060103} and \cite{PhysRevLett.123.090604}, valid for time-symmetric driving and unital dynamics \cite{PhysRevE.92.032129} on the isentropic strokes, as is the case here.
+This TUR is derived in accordance with Refs.~\cite{PhysRevE.103.L060103} and \cite{PhysRevLett.123.090604}, valid for time-symmetric driving and unital dynamics \cite{PhysRevE.92.032129} on the isentropic strokes, as is the case here since the opposite ramping protocol is applied on complimentary isentropes.
 It is worth noting that Equation~\ref{eqn:TUR} is also consistent with a bound derived for more general periodic quantum heat engines in the slow-driving limit \cite{PhysRevLett.126.210603}, where the attained corrections for time-asymmetric driving and generation of quantum friction vanish for the model under review.
 Furthermore, Equation~\ref{eqn:TUR} coincides with the form of TUR applicable to steady-state heat engines \cite{PietzonkaSeifert}.

 The form of Equation~\ref{eqn:TUR} indicates the usefulness of the Fano factor \cite{fano1947ionization} as a measure of fluctuations, defined here as $F(P) = \Delta_P^2/P_\tau^2$.
 We see that smaller fluctuations are permitted by increasing the dissipation $\Dot{\Sigma}$; for instance, if we desire to reduce $\Delta_P^2$, then we must decrease the average power or increase entropy production.
 For a cyclic engine, $\Dot{\Sigma}$ is given by the sum of entropy fluxes from contact with heat baths and the change in von Neumann entropy, $\Delta S_{VN}$, per cycle: